woossi0/suite/docs/usermanual/source/sysadmin/caching/seeding/considerations.rst

 Seeding considerations
 ======================

-.. todo:: Some of these could use images.
+.. todo:: Some of these sections could use images.

 Determining what to seed involves a number of considerations.
 Leaving out the discussion of storage medium and limiting the discussion to just the existence or non-existence of tiles, the following considerations should be taken into account: